↑

 4. Remember – You Are a T.E.A.M.

-You may not always agree with everything your siblings say or desire, but you may find you can ‘live with it’ for the sake of your parent’s care.
+You may not always agree with everything your siblings say or desire, but you may find you can ‘live with it’ for your parent’s care.

-Do not assume the in-home caregiver can handle it all-no matter how good things ‘appear.’
+Do not assume the in-home caregiver can handle everything, no matter how good things ‘appear.’

-M: Motivate and encourage each other.
-Everyone in the family will feel the stress.
-Be kind to each other.
+Motivate and encourage each other.
+Everyone in the family will feel the stress, so be kind to each other.

 Everyone has emotional baggage of some kind when it comes to working together as a family.

-Do not to use the caregiving time as a way to get back at each other or solve those problems.
+Do not use the caregiving time to get back at each other or solve problems.

 Lean on Your Faith When You Care for Aging Parents as Siblings